DSR-RHIT/me447-visualizing-data/cm/week-06_assignments.md

 Portfolio progress.
 By the end of the week you should be able to

--   something
--   something else

-Roundtables

--   None this week.

-Submissions
+-   Revise earlier graphs and critiques based on the roundtable discussions
+-   Revise the citations used based on the assigned readings

+Due this week

--   D5 Box plot and critique.
-For my review and comment.
--   See [portfolio requirements](folio-01_portfolio-requirements.md) for details and the [portfolio checklist](folio-02_portfolio-checklist.pdf) to check that all requirements have been met.
+-   D5 Box plot and critique..
+Submitted electronically.
+See [portfolio requirements](folio-01_portfolio-requirements.md) and [portfolio checklist](folio-02_portfolio-checklist.pdf).

 Reading